ValMilkevich/code-conf.com/_events/code-sthlm-2016.md

 no_botrip=true
 content="
 {: .whitestrip }
 This year we want to pivot conference focus and look more into the most challenging area when it comes to Continuous Delivery - embedded software.
 Join us and be inspired by the industry leaders who already advanced in their journey towards Continuous Delivery!
-Do you have a story to tell? *[CFP is still open](http://www.code-conf.com/cfp/)*
+Do you have a story to tell?
 "
 %}